 "When Best Understood" is not used here glibly.
 Although the SR2 is very reliable and very well designed, perfect for the uses to which it was being put, most boat owners did not understand the fine points of using this fine engine to its optimum capability.

-The cooling system can only remove a given number of units of heat in a given period of time.
+Being fitted in a confined space under a deck, means a lot of thought had to go into provision of cooling air for the engine and the extraction and dissipation of the [much-heated] air after it had done it's work.
+On Pentargon, Sam Springer excelled himself, but a "law of diminishing returns" applies.The cooling system can only remove a given number of units of heat in a given period of time.
 On Pentargon, the whole engine lump slowly absorbs heat hour after hour even though in theory the air-cooling is working exactly by the book.
-There comes a time when all the components of the engine reach critical temperatures (over and above the designers intentiions) and start to act funny.
-Engine tuning goes off but almost imperceptibly and the motor eventually begins to run as it were 'with the brakes on'.
+There comes a time when all the components of the engine reach critical temperatures (over and above the designer's intentions) and the engine start to act up.
+Tuning goes off almost imperceptibly and the motor begins to run 'with the brakes on'.
 If pushed beyond that point the exhaust smoke becomes very black which is a critical warning that it is about to cut out.

 The engine had always leaked diesel into the sump and at some points the sump was so full the pistons simply could not run cleanly.
 Early days the level was monitored and when it had gone beyond a joke the sump was sucked dry using a Seeley vacuum pump and a gallon of new enine oil was poured in.
 If this was NOT done, we reckoned the oil was forced past the rings and into the combustion chambers.
 In 2017, this problem was fixed at Gailey with a couple of dowty washers.
 AND. it solved the overheating almost entirely although it can still show after six to seven hours in warm weather